 White noise.
 I use a white noise machine to help drown out the sound of the camera shutter and talking.
 It usually also helps babies to sleep as they’re used to constant noise and they might not stay asleep if it’s too quiet.
 The womb is not a very quiet place.

 Bounce, rock, shush, pat.
 There are different ways to soothe a newborn, and these usually work really well.
 Do you have a yoga ball?
-If I’m working with a baby that won’t go to sleep I hold the baby close to me, park my butt on a yoga ball, and gently bounce.
+If I’m working with a baby that won’t go to sleep I hold the baby close to me, park my butt on a yoga ball, and bounce.
 It mimics the motion of the mother walking when the baby was in the womb and if the baby is ready to go to sleep he’ll usually be out in about 5 minutes or so.
 I also use the vibrating piece from a bouncy seat to help keep babies sleeping during posing when they start fussing and it works really well!

 In this shot I’m using the vibrating thing (I’ve since removed those bars) to help keep the baby asleep.
-I always put a blanket or burp cloth between the baby and the vibrating thing so the cold plastic doesn’t rub against the baby.
+I always put a blanket or burp cloth between the baby and the vibrating thing so the cold plastic doesn’t rub against the baby. (update: I currently use a lullavibe vibrating pad)

 After I removed it she stayed asleep!

 The beanbag.
 You can now purchase bean bags specifically for photographing newborns, but you can also just purchase a regular child’s bean bag and over-stuff it.
 I have one from overstock.com (similar to this one), but I also used to use one from Target (I bought two and took a lot of the filling from one and put it in the other).
 You can probably buy filling or make your own as well.
+(Update: I currently use a large dog bed, but you can use many things besides a beanbag!
+A large couch cushion could work as well in a pinch, just make sure to cover it with pee pads :)).

 When I photographed one of my nieces (where many of the following pictures are coming from…she’s 3 now :P), I couldn’t bring a bean bag on the plane, so my sister got this kid-sized $20 one from Target (which her other kids loved) and we tied off one section with a rubber band so it would be tight and give the appearance of being overstuffed.